 Postgraduate Training Program in Urology

-Strengths of the UBC program include a very high volume of clinical and surgical exposure to all aspects of urology, and a well structured academic curriculum.
-As a result, a very high pass rate has been obtained on the Royal College examinations over the past 20 years.
-Approximately 50% of UBC graduates have chosen to pursue further fellowship postgraduate training in a variety of subspecialties including oncology, pediatrics, transplantation, andrology, and minimally invasive surgery.
+UBC DUS residency students have a very high pass rate on the Royal College examinations, and approximately 50% of UBC graduates choose to pursue further fellowship postgraduate training in a variety of subspecialties including oncology, pediatrics, transplantation, andrology, and minimally invasive surgery.

 On the UBC Postgraduate Dean’s website you will find information on residency issues and various administrative forms (reimbursement, prescription writing, etc.).

 The Department of Urologic Sciences uses a web-based evaluation system, that is One45 software.
 To use the One45 website, you will need your username and password to access the system.
 If you need a reminder of your password, please contact Fern Rushton (send email to Fern.Rushton@vch.ca) in the Department of Urologic Sciences Office of Education.